-For access to many of these articles, please visit the STEP LAB page
+For access to most of these articles, please visit the STEP LAB page

-*Hooker, E.D., Pressman, S.D., & Campos, B. (accepted with revisions).
+*Hooker, E.D., Pressman, S.D., & Campos, B. (in press).
 It just takes a text: Partner text messages can reduce cardiovascular responses to stress.
 Computers in Human Behavior.

-*Heshmati, S., Oravecz, Z., Pressman, S. D., Batchelder, W.H., Muth, C., & Vandekerckhove, J. (in press).
+*Heshmati, S., Oravecz, Z., Pressman, S. D., Batchelder, W.H., Muth, C., & Vandekerckhove, J. (2017- online publication).
 What does it mean to feel loved: Cultural consensus and individual differences.
 Journal of Social and Personal Relationships.

 Pressman, S.D., *Jenkins, B.N., Kraft, T.K., Rasmussen, H., & Scheier, M. (2017-published online).
 The whole is not the sum of the parts: Specific types of positive affect influence sleep differentially.
 Emotion.